handpoint/ecommdoc/directintegration/credentialsonfile.md

 |**transactionCnt** |Number of transactions made as part of this Subscription|**status** |Resource status ‘active’ or ‘inactive’|
 |**transactionsUri** |Uri to Transactions resource collection contain transactions made as part of this Subscription |**perms**| Resource permissions (to this resource) for the authenticated user

-### RTUS Enquiries Resources
+### RTUS (Recurring Transaction Update Service) Enquiries Resources

-The RtusEnquiries resource contains information about payment cards that should be submitted on behalf of a Merchant in the next Recurring Transaction Update Service enquiry.
+The `RtusEnquiries` (Recurring Transaction Update Service Enquiries) resource contains information about payment cards that should be submitted on behalf of a Merchant in the next Recurring Transaction Update Service enquiry.
 This service will query the card scheme for changes in the card number and expiry date and if any recurring transactions should be stopped on the card.

-Wallet stored Cards can automatically be included in the next RTUS enquiry by setting their ‘rtusEnabled’ property, they will not be shown in the RtusEnquiries resource.
+Wallet stored Cards can automatically be included in the next RTUS enquiry by setting their `rtusEnabled` property, they will not be shown in the `RtusEnquiries` resource.
 Likewise Wallet Cards stored used as payment for subscriptions will automatically be included.
-RtusEnquiries resources are child resources to the Merchants resource they belong to.
+`RtusEnquiries` resources are child resources to the Merchants resource they belong to.

-A RtusEnquiries resource consists of the following fields:
+A `RtusEnquiries` resource consists of the following fields:

 |Field Name      |  Description |Field Name      |  Description |
 | ----------- | ----------- | ----------- | ----------- |